BaibaSisco/Week13Homework-Elk/README.md

 Machines within the network can only be accessed by Jump Box.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

-The ELK VM is only accessible via SSH from the Jump Box and through web access from Host IP address.
+* The ELK VM is only accessible via SSH from the Jump Box and through web access from `Host IP address`.

 A summary of the access policies in place can be found in the table below.